iclr-blogposts/2026/_posts/2026-04-27-the-bottlenecks-to-scaling-foundation-models-for-robotics.md

 <div class="caption">
     The Data We Can Use in Robot Learning.
 </div>

+When considering how to integrate online reinforcement learning with VLAs, it helps to compare different sources of training data.
+Internet-scale datasets, scraped from images, videos, and text, provide broad coverage for vision and language but are passively collected and exhibit low environment fidelity.
+Simulation allows researchers to choose sensors and modalities freely, also in a passive manner, though the usefulness of the resulting data depends heavily on the sim-to-real gap.
+Expert demonstrations, collected by human pilots, offer high-fidelity experiences with the chosen sensors, but are still passively gathered.
+Finally, real robot experience represents the highest-fidelity data, collected actively through reinforcement learning with human-in-the-loop safeguards, enabling the agent to learn from direct interaction with the environment.
+Each source represents a trade-off between data scale, fidelity, and the ability to adapt online.

 ### How Do We Leverage Expert Demonstrations in Online RL?